zhengkai-cloudian/hap-operator/README.md

 Object Lock Mode: Enabled
 ```

-To install the ClodianHyperstore, follow the **CloudianHyperStore Install Guide** instructions that you will find in the **docs/** inside the package you have downloaded.
+To install the CloudianHyperstore, follow the **CloudianHyperStore Install Guide** instructions that you will find in the **docs/** inside the package you have downloaded.
 In case it is missing, the same install guide is provided in the [docs](https://github.com/cloudian/hap-operator/tree/master/docs) with this repo.

 ## Install Kubernetes